KP1709/DrawingPromptGenerator/README.md

 The repo contains two folders 'netlify/functions' and '/functions'.
 - 'netlify/functions' - used for production purposes
 - '/functions' - used for deployment purposes

+## 🛠️ Features
+- Accessibility integrated into the 'generate new prompt' (dice) button using aria-label.
+- The prompt word and images are retrieved from the database.
+- Images shown are set to be landscape only.
+- The photographer's image is displayed on the card with alt text added to the image.
+- Users can view the photographer's Pexel account.
+- The API keys are hidden correctly using the .env file and added to the .gitignore file.

 ## 🎨 Design + Functionality
 The design and functionality were inspired by a similar project on Frontend Mentor (Advice Generator App).
 The design was adapted to suit the addition of other elements such as the photo, photographer's name and link to their account.